I've never really thought about using carpet freshener because we don’t have a lot of carpet in my house.

 5 Scented Baking Soda Recipes For Carpet Freshener

 I love to scent my carpet freshener with essential oils.
 I tend to make recipes that leave my house smelling like a spa.
-Nothing is better than a clean, fresh and relaxing smelling home.
+For me, nothing is better than a clean, fresh and relaxing smelling home.

 I buy essential oils online at a wholesale price from a company I trust.
 I love that the essential oils I use are guaranteed to be pure and have zero added chemicals, no synthetics or perfumes added.